- Application Essays

 As the daughter of a U.S. diplomat, Daphne spent most of her formative years living and traveling abroad, immersed in foreign cultures and developing a love of connecting with people from a wide range of backgrounds.
 As an adult, she has embraced her “third-culture kid” status and seen her love of travel flourish along with her other interests, which include hiking, photography, art, theatre, and, of course, writing.
 Today as a mom to two beautiful children and parent to a child with special needs, Daphne has transformed her lifelong passion for writing and teaching writing into a lifeline, a space of serenity surrounded by chaos.

 A common piece of advice given to writers is “write what you know.”
 Yet, knowing yourself is precisely what can make writing a terrifying process – even for the most experienced scribes.
 Each word is a part of ourselves, and every sentence paints a picture of us for many to see and judge.
 College essay writing, in particular, requires students to look at themselves and their experiences from foreign perspectives.
 It helps to have a guide, someone to help navigate the process.

-My favorite aspect about being a writer’s guide is getting to know my students and watching them grow, not only as writers, but as people.
+My favorite aspect about one on one tutoring and being a writer’s guide is getting to know my students and watching them grow, not only as writers, but as people.
 It’s rewarding to watch moments of self-discovery as they see their ideas and passions in new lights through the process of careful reflection.
 Then, as I learn their individual strengths and needs, I pass along tools that will help them put their own voice to their dreams.
 My ultimate goal is to empower my students to succeed autonomously as writers with confident voices that can be heard above and beyond the buzz of the college application process.